Login | Register

 The New York State Department of Agriculture and Markets has identified the fatal toxin as aminopterin, a substance which is used in cancer drugs and rat poision.
 Although the aminopterin found in cat food samples was at least 40 parts per million, "any amount of this product is too much in food," according to Donald Smith, dean of Cornell University's College of Veterinary Medicine.

-CBS News is reporting that the Cornell lab tested cat-food samples from Menu Foods weeks before issuing its recall.
+CBS News is reporting (no longer posted) that the Cornell lab tested cat-food samples from Menu Foods weeks before issuing its recall.
 "To find out they knew about this weeks ago, and that the cats they tested died!" former cat owner Dawn Marjerczyk told CBS.
 "Why wasn't it pulled off then?
 Why do so many people have to suffer right now?"
 Paul K. Henderson, president of CEO of Menu Foods, delayed announcing the recall until the company could confirm that the animals had eaten its product before dying.

 #5